AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 **Overview**

-Go1 integration has been enhanced to support playlist management, Learning Path creation, and recurring certification workflows, while transitioning to a preview-and-purchase content model.
+Go1 integration is enhanced to allow direct curation of Go1 courses for creating Learning Programs (LP) within Adobe Learning Manager.
+This update supports the inclusion of Go1 courses in recurring certifications and introduces a new version of the Go1 content hub experience, enabling more efficient course curation.

 **What's new**

 * Create and manage playlists directly within Go1 using AI chat assistance or manual selection.
-* Convert Go1 playlists into Adobe Learning Manager Learning Paths easily.
 * Include Go1 courses in recurring certification cycles with automatic progress reset.
 * Upgraded content discovery interface for improved browsing and content curation.
-* Transition from free content to transparent cost model.

 **Key benefits**